itchy-o/rfid_experiment/test3/README.md

 to support operation without connecting the serial port to a PC.

 There are three ribbon cables:
-- per-sensor "bus" cables.
+- the seven per-sensor "bus" cables.
-- a "select" cable, with all the sensors' select lines.
+- a single "select" cable, with all the sensors' select lines.
 - the "led" control cable.

 ## Summary of design
 The hardware consists of a